 Whether you’re a denim fanatic or just a style-conscious guy looking for sharp casual staples, there’s a lot to like about Madewell.

-The J.Crew-owned brand not only offers some great pieces of their own, they also carry a decent selection of other labels, all with an eye toward sustainability and ethical production.
+The J.Crew-owned brand not only offers some great pieces of their own, they also carry a decent selection of other labels, all with an eye toward sustainable practices and ethical production.

 But Madewell is hardly the only game in town.

 Whether you’re looking for a wider variety of sharp new styles, more brands that put a focus on sustainability, or some combination of the two, there are plenty of stores like Madewell that provide stylish, affordable and ethical alternatives.

 Below you’ll find 16 great brands like Madewell that you should consider adding to your roster of stylish stores.

 Stylish Clothing Stores Like Madewell

 Running Down the Top Brands Like Madewell for Affordable Men’s Fashions